James Courtney Moore

 Sadly, Minnie passed away in Manly in June of 1961, followed by Jim in June of 1962.
 Their passing was mourned by their five children and their spouses, and eighteen grandchildren.
 They had led a long and fruitful life serving their family, church and community.
 Both Jim and Minnie are buried at St. John’s Church, Canberra.

-Children of William and Catherine Moore were:
+Children of William and Catherine Moore, and spouses were:

 Elizabeth Louisa, 17.8.1864 (Mrs.William Hardy);